 NITROGEN DEFICIENCY SYMPTOMS IN PLANTS

 Nitrogen deficient plants exhibit poor growth.
 Older leaves become pale green and smaller, as a result of reduced chlorophyll content.
-At a more advanced stage of the deficiency the entire plant becomes yellow and leaves
+At a more advanced stage of the deficiency the entire plant becomes yellow and leaves drop.

 Sources of nitrogen applied in agriculture include both mineral fertilizers, as well as organic fertilizers.